19hours/sg-statutes/Acts/Skills Development Levy Act.md

 2\.
 In this Act, unless the context otherwise requires —

-“Agency” means the Singapore Workforce Development Agency established under the Singapore Workforce Development Agency Act (Cap.
-305D);
+“Agency” means the SkillsFuture Singapore Agency established by section 3 of the SkillsFuture Singapore Agency Act 2016;

+[Act 24 of 2016 wef 03/10/2016]

 “employee”, in relation to a month, means an employee rendering in that month services wholly or partly in Singapore and an employee who is on leave during that month where such leave is attributable to services rendered wholly or partly in Singapore in any previous month, but does not include any domestic servant, gardener or chauffeur, wholly and exclusively employed by an individual otherwise than in connection with his trade, business, profession or vocation;